 The Committee periodically reviews each component of the Company's executive compensation program to ensure that pay levels and incentive opportunities are competitive and that incentive opportunities are linked to Company performance.
 The Company engaged a nationally known compensation consulting firm in 1998 to review the competitiveness of the total compensation package for the CEO and other executive positions.
-As a result of this review, the Company adopted a new salary policy, new base salary ranges, a new Management Incentive Plan (see "Other Compensation Arrangements") and a new non-qualified Stock Option Plan (see "Other Compensation practices into line with current market conditions for competitive pay levels of utility executives, and better support the achievement of the Company's mission and strategies.
+As a result of this review, the Company adopted a new salary policy, new base salary ranges, a new Management Incentive Plan (see Other Compensation Arrangements") and the Option Plan described above (see also Other Compensation practices into line with current market conditions for competitive pay levels of utility executives, and better support the achievement of the Company's mission and strategies.

-Compensation Committee Members Albert H. Elfner, III, Bruce W. Keough, Chairman, and Charles H. Tenney III

-Stock Performance Graph and Information
+Compensation Committee Members Albert H. Elfner, III, (Chairman), Eben S. Moulton, and M. Brian O'Shaughnessy Stock Performance Graph and Information